- Print this page

 Construction and layout of a food premise must be designed to minimise the opportunity for food contamination.

-Dairy processing facilities must ensure that their fixtures, fittings, equipment and transport vehicles are designed and constructed in a manner that means they can be easily cleaned and, where necessary, sanitised.
+Dairy processing facilities must ensure their fixtures, fittings, equipment and transport vehicles are designed and constructed so they can be easily cleaned and, where necessary, sanitised.

-Businesses must also ensure that the premises are provided with the necessary services of water, waste disposal, light, ventilation, cleaning and personal hygiene facilities, storage space and access to toilets.
+Businesses must also ensure that the premises has the necessary services of water, waste disposal, light, ventilation, cleaning and personal hygiene facilities, storage space and access to toilets.

 The full requirements are set out in the Food Standards Code, Chapter 3, Standard 3.2.3 - Food Premises and Equipment and the FSANZ guide Safe Food Australia.